 - Excellent budget option and great for kids

-If you are looking for a cheap drone for kids and beginners, then the Snaptain A10 is a good choice as one of the best compact drones under $200.
-This is a mini drone, which is also foldable and inexpensive.
-It only has a short charging time of 45 minutes, but you should expect to get less than 10 minutes of flight time from this.
+If you are looking for a cheap drone for kids and beginners, then the Holy Stone 110G is a good choice as one of the best compact drones under $200.
+This is a mini drone, which is not foldable but is inexpensive.
+It only has a short charging time of 45 minutes, and you should expect to get less than 26 minutes of flight time from this.

-You can take pictures and videos, although the quality will not be as good as the more expensive models, as this only has a 720p camera.
+You can take pictures and videos, although the quality will not be as good as the more expensive models, as this only has a 1080p camera.

-What you lose out with camera quality, you gain with extras that are less common on other models of drone: voice and gesture control, 360 degree flips, and high speed rotations.
-You can tell the drone where you want it to fly, and make gestures to have it take a photo.
+What you lose out with camera quality, you gain with extras that are less common on other models of drone: custome flight paths and follow me mode are particular useful.
+You can tell the drone where you want it to fly, and use a one-key landing and takeoff.

-The one key start, landing and return is useful for those not accustomed to drone flying, although the lack of GPS means this lacks a true Return to Home functionality.
+The one key start, landing and return is useful for those not accustomed to drone flying, and the inclusiong of GPS means this you get a true Return to Home functionality.

 It can auto hover for image stabilization, but due to the small size and weight, you should not expect too much from this, as the wind can knock it off course.

-As this drone weighs under 250g, it does not need to be registered in the US.
+As this drone weighs under 250g, it does not need to be registered with the FAA.